-The council has two remaining subsidiary charitable companies, Leeds Grand Theatre Ltd and Craft Centre and Design Gallery Ltd. It also has four associates (Belle Isle Tenant Management Organisation Ltd, Green Leeds Ltd, The Leeds Groundwork Trust and Leeds Apprenticeship Training Agency Ltd) and one joint venture (NPS Leeds Ltd).
+The council has two remaining subsidiary charitable companies, Leeds Grand Theatre Ltd and Craft Centre and Design Gallery Ltd. It also has three associates (Belle Isle Tenant Management Organisation Ltd, Green Leeds Ltd, and The Leeds Groundwork Trust) and a joint venture (NPS Leeds Ltd).
 The council also has a 50% share in Merrion House LLP which is fully included within its single entity financial statements at fair value.
 The presentation of this partnership on a group accounts basis would not be materially different from the single entity basis.